LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/using-intents-with-kbs.md

 <img style="width:700px" src="img/ConvoBuilder/kb_add_ext.png">

-And you likewise associate a domain with an internal knowledge base when you [add the knowledge base](knowledgeai-internal-knowledge-bases-knowledge-bases.html#add-an-internal-knowledge-base):
+And you can likewise associate a domain with an internal knowledge base when you [add the knowledge base](knowledgeai-internal-knowledge-bases-knowledge-bases.html#add-an-internal-knowledge-base):

 <img style="width:700px" src="img/ConvoBuilder/kb_add_int.png">